wrapperband/OpenTrafficSurvey/README.md

 #Open Traffic Survey
 **Introduction to a citizen Traffic Survey Methodology**

-The Open Traffic Survey aim is to outline a procedure which retains un-tamperable (video) evidence of Traffic.

-It then provides an open source spreadsheet which data can be input.
-In the spreadsheet there are a number of calculations and charts that can be produced automatically.
+The Open Traffic Survey main aim is to outline a procedure which retains un-tamperable (video) evidence of Traffic and provide an open source spreadsheet which data can be input and visualised with charts.

+**Open Traffic Survey : History of development**

 The Open Traffic Survey is the result of "6 years work" (not contiguous) monitoring and analysing the traffic on a minor road in Oldham.

 The methodology arises from long term notes on how A.I. or Machine Learning techniques could assist in continuous environmental surveys such as traffic levels.

-**Open Traffic Survey : History of development**

 The necessity to start manual analysis and record keeping arose out of the requirement of a local planning action group to have some source of "provable in court" information on the environment and how it was changing.
 That investigation resulted in various charts and calculations to show/ visualise the true effect of "average vehicle flows" being experienced.